 Market exposure also plays a role here.
 Getting the business in front of the right buyers is half the battle in fetching the top selling price.
 Let the best team take the prize!

 Three approaches to business valuation

 So how do you go about actually measuring what a business is worth?
 In fact, there are three ways to do it:

 - Income approach

-Under the asset approach you adopt the view of a business as a set of assets and liabilities.
-The balance sheet elements serve as building blocks to create the picture of business value.
+Under the asset approach you view a business as a set of assets and liabilities.
+The balance sheet elements serve as a starting point to paint the picture of business value.
 A finance professor would tell you that the asset approach is based on the economic principle of substitution.
 It answers this question:

-What will it cost to create another business like this one that will produce the same economic benefits for its owners?
+What will it cost to create another business like the one I am looking at that will produce the same economic benefits for its owners?